 VSCO girls, having created a recognizable style, are now featured all across the web.
 In fact, the VSCO style is notable as a mainstream fashion trend that originated completely online.
 As VSCO users take inspiration from each other, their influence is being adopted everywhere.

-Bark and VSCO
+Bark and The VSCO App

 One of the cool things about VSCO is that it’s relatively light on text compared to other social media platforms, so users that want to chat have to use direct messages (DMs).
 And as with DMs on other social media platforms, there is always the potential for abuse when talking to strangers online.
-And much like with TikTok, which is another app that relies on creative performance to drive engagement, kids who use VSCO are susceptible to predators who may use flattery to strike up relationships.
+And much like with TikTok, which is another app that relies on creative performance to drive engagement, kids who use VSCO pictures are susceptible to predators who may use flattery to strike up relationships.